February 14, 2019

 Additionally, there needs to be a continual expansion of consumer education efforts, along with consideration of changes in packaging requirements, consumer warnings and perhaps even new battery designs.
 All these efforts would contribute to keeping children healthy and saving lives.

 Interested in learning more about the risks associated with button batteries and how to help protect children from accidental ingestion?
-Click on the link to listen to UL’s Button Battery Webinar hosted by Ken Boyce, principal engineer director with UL.
+Listen to UL’s Button Battery Webinar hosted by Ken Boyce, principal engineer director at UL.